Raphael40/Java-Course/04_advanced-fundamentals/01_class-methods.md

 # Advanced fundamentals

-In this section we'll learn about class methods and
+In this section we'll learn about the difference between static and instance methods followed by the void and return keywords.

 ## Class Methods